Self-care: Managing post-holiday stress

 Experts say one way to prevent this is to make sure your mental health is well taken care of, whether that be taking time for yourself or doing other stress-relieving activities.

-Retreat to Joy has helped many people around the community, they do this by increasing awareness on stress-related issues as well as giving people tips on how to manage it.
+Retreat to Joy has helped many people around the community, they have been doing so for the past three years.

-Porazka says bills and other anxiety-driven issues can cause a strain on peoples’ wellbeing especially in the start of a new year.
+Porazka says bills and other anxiety-driven issues can cause a strain on peoples’ wellbeing especially at the start of a new year.

 “There’s a lot of truth that January is the most depressing time of the year, part of that is the fallout of the holidays,” said Porazka.